superzrb126/learning/Docker-in-Docker.md

 a small wrapper script to manually mount cgroups before starting the Docker daemon.

-Of course, this requires the `-privileged` flag.
+Of course, this requires the `--privileged` flag.

 ## Patched `lxc-start`